nicejunjie/hello_universe/README.md

 # hello_universe
-hello worlds of different programming languages.
+Hello worlds of different programming languages or applications.
-This is useful for testing of different compilers, tools.

-cuda
-makefile
-mpi
-omp
-ompt
-pymp
-to-do